SomethingEmbarrassing/Trial_Run/README.md

 5. I would prefer it remembers previous interactions and keep a conversation history, but separate from my personal conversation history.
 If needed I could start him a new OpenAI account.
 Let's have it always on, and I can put a physical cut off switch in the mic line.
 6. The bot will be used only by my father.
 Plan to store the OpenAI API key on the Pi.
 7. I do want the chatbot code to be version-controlled in my Git repository.
 I am comfortable troubleshooting audio configuration on the pi.

+## Running the demo

+1. Ensure you have Python 3 installed.
+2. Run `python main.py` and type your message when prompted.
+3. The placeholder functions currently echo a canned response.
+Replace them with real microphone input, OpenAI API calls, and text-to-speech output as you add dependencies.